ghost-coin/ghost-core/doc/build-unix.md

 In this case there is no dependency on Berkeley DB 4.8 and SQLite.

-Staking is also possible in disable-wallet mode using the `getblocktemplate` RPC call.

 To Build statically linked executables for `x86_64-pc-linux-gnu`
 ---------------------